Danielhiversen/flux_led/README.md

                         Set preset pattern mode (SPEED is percent) -C TYPE SPEED COLORLIST, --custom=TYPE SPEED COLORLIST Set custom pattern mode.
 TYPE should be jump, gradual, or strobe.
 SPEED is percent.
-COLORLIST is a should be a space-separated list of color names, web hex values, or comma-separated RGB triples
+COLORLIST is a space- separated list of color names, web hex values, or comma-separated RGB triples

 ```